PlugRL/plugrl-env-client/README.md

 #### How to Use the Remote Viewer

-To utilize this feature, you must first start the **viewer frontend** in a separate terminal, typically from the **`vlarl-viewer`** project.
+To utilize this feature, you must first start the **viewer frontend** in a separate terminal, typically from the **`plugrl-viewer`** project.

 1.  **Start the Viewer Frontend:**
-    In your `vlarl-viewer` project directory, run the following command to start the web application (listening on the default port `8001`):
+    In your `plugrl-viewer` project directory, run the following command to start the web application (listening on the default port `8001`):

     ```bash
-    uvicorn vlarl_viewer.main:app --reload --port 8001
+    uvicorn plugrl_viewer.main:app --reload --port 8001
     ```

 2.  **Run the Worker with the Flag:**
-    In your `vlarl-launcher` project, execute the worker command, making sure to include the `--use-remote-viewer` flag:
+    In your `plugrl-server` project, execute the worker command, making sure to include the `--use-remote-viewer` flag:

     ```bash
     # Example: Run the dummy worker and stream data to the viewer on port 8001
-    vlarl-run-worker dummy-v1 --use-remote-viewer
+    plugrl-run-worker dummy-v1 --use-remote-viewer
     ```

 The worker will then attempt to establish a WebSocket connection with the viewer at the specified host and port (defaulting to `0.0.0.0:8001`) and begin streaming environment data.